Best Budgeting Apps [2023]

 Why we like Rocket Money: Rocket Money can help its users save hundreds of dollars per year on average by canceling unwanted subscriptions, negotiating recurring bills with providers, and securing refunds on certain fees.
 The app also allows you to track your spending, connect your bank accounts, and automate your savings.
 It also gives you access to educational resources about budgeting, debt, investing, and more.

 The app offers a simple user experience and comprehensive features that we like.
-The app makes it easy to track income and expenses, set budgeting goals, and receive personalized budgeting recommendations for saving money.
+The app makes it easy to use income and expense tracking, set budgeting goals, and receive personalized budgeting recommendations for saving money.
 It also imports your transactions and creates simple yet detailed reports, and can even negotiate recurring bills and subscriptions for you.

 What we don't like about Rocket Money: While we can use Rocket Money for free, there are functions that only premium subscribers can access.
 This includes automated cancellations, overdraft and late fee refunds, and credit reports.
 Additionally, the company makes money by taking a portion of your savings after their expert team works to reduce costs on your behalf.
 Rocket Money allows you to choose from 30% to 60% of the amount saved as its success fee.
 On the other hand, if it can’t lower your bills, you pay nothing.